ja3p20/CRUD-django/README.md

 # CRUD-django

-This tutorial is taken from https://tutorial.djangogirls.org/en/
+This blog website is made with the help of https://tutorial.djangogirls.org/en/ Things covered in the blog:
+Basic CRUD operations
+Publish new Posts
+Comment on the Post
+Approve Comments
+Used sqlite3 as database